What is Test Automation Framework and what is QTP Framework?

 There are various names and types of frameworks.
 The following is the list of frameworks according to me:

-Types of Automation Frameworks:
+Types Of Automation Frameworks: (Applies For QTP Framework)

 - Linear – Simplest form of creating a test.
-Just write a one single program without modularity in sequential steps
+Just write one single program without modularity in sequential steps

-- Hybrid – A combination framework that can be partly data driven and partly keyword driven
+- Hybrid – A combination framework that can be partly data-driven and partly keyword-driven

 - BPT – This just means that programs are broken down into business components and are used with one or the other of the above types of frameworks